Chapter 12.08

 The following terms when used in this chapter shall be construed to mean as follows:

-(1) “Alley” means a duly dedicated public alley;
+(1) “Alley” means a duly dedicated public alley.

-(2) “Person” means the plural as well as the singular, and shall include any partnership, association, group or corporation;
+(2) “Person” means the plural as well as the singular, and shall include any partnership, association, group, or corporation.

-(3) “Right-of-way” means all real property owned or held by the city in fee, or by way of easement, or dedicated to the public and located within the city, and used or intended for use as a street, alley, sidewalk, public way or easement for public or private utilities, whether developed or undeveloped;
+(3) “Right-of-way” means all real property owned or held by the city in fee, or by way of easement, or dedicated to the public and located within the city, and used or intended for use as a street, alley, sidewalk, public way, or easement for public or private utilities, whether developed or undeveloped.

 (5) “Street” means a duly dedicated public street.

-(6) “Micro-trenching” or “microtrenching” means the process of creating narrow and shallow trenches in roadways, or in the ground, typically ranging from one-half to two inches in width and six to 12 inches in depth for the purpose of installing fiber optic cables, conduits, and other telecommunication infrastructure.
-(Ord.
-3509 § 1, 2024; Ord.
-2320 § 1, 1988; Ord.
-791 § 2, 1955).
+(6) “Micro-trenching” or “microtrenching” means the process of creating narrow and shallow trenches in roadways, or in the ground, typically ranging from one-half to two inches in width and six to 12 inches in depth, for the purpose of installing fiber-optic cables, conduits, and other telecommunication infrastructure.

 12.08.030 Permit required.

-No public alley, sidewalk, street, public way or right-of-way within the city, whether the same is developed or undeveloped, shall hereafter be constructed, altered, maintained or repaired, nor shall any construction work, alteration, maintenance or repair work be performed within the area of any such public alley, sidewalk, street, public way or right-of-way, without a written permit therefor being first duly obtained from the office of the city engineer.
-The terms “constructed, altered, maintained or repaired,” shall, for purposes of this chapter, be deemed to include the excavation of soils and the construction of embankments necessary or desirable to facilitate the installation, repair, replacement, maintenance or removal of any utility lines, driveways, curbs, drains or other structures, services or improvements.
-(Ord.
-2320 § 1, 1988; Ord.
-791 § 3, 1955).
+An approved permit shall be required prior to construction work, alteration, maintenance, or repair work on all city streets, public alleys, sidewalks, public way, or right-of-way whether the same is developed or undeveloped.
+A permit may be obtained from the city engineer.
+The terms “constructed,” “altered,” “maintained,” or “repaired” shall, for purposes of this chapter, be deemed to include the excavation of soils and the construction of embankments necessary or desirable to facilitate the installation, repair, replacement, maintenance or removal of any utility lines, driveways, curbs, drains or other structures, services, or improvements.

 12.08.040 Joint permits.

-12.08.045 Co-locations of underground communications wires, cables and television cables and other connective devices.
+12.08.045 Co-locations of underground communications wires, cables and television cables, and other connective devices.

 (1) Any person, firm or corporation hereafter seeking to install underground cables, wires, or other connective devices within, across, along, under or through any right-of-way for communications purposes or for cable television purposes shall: